LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 W^{k+l,p}(\Omega) \hookrightarrow W^{l,p}(\Omega).

 \end{aligned}$$
 </div>

 The main utility of all these compact embeddings is that given a sequence $u\U n$ whose derivatives are bounded in certain $L^p$ norms we can extract convergent subsequences in appropriate spaces.
-We end this post (modulo appendices) with one of the most useful inequalities, which we will make use of this in future posts
+We end this post (modulo appendices) with one of the most useful inequalities which we will make use of in future posts

 **Theorem 14** (Poincaré inequality).
 Let $u \in W^{1,p}\U 0(U)$ where
 $U$ is bounded in one direction.
 Then